Learn these four badminton shot techniques. Discover why and when beginners should use these top offensive and defensive strokes.

 Flick your wrist and aim the shuttle downwards in a steep gradient to a spot far away from your opponent.
 Hit it hard at the highest point of contact.
 Players often find the badminton smash shot very difficult to defend.

-There are a few extra advanced teaching points for badminton shots.
+There are a few extra advanced teaching points in the badminton shots list.
 They include lifts, spinning shots, the jump smash shot, and net kills.

-Badminton Shots List: Teaching Badminton Strokes for Beginners
+Badminton Shots and Techniques: Teaching Badminton Strokes for Beginners